Bearing-Distance Flocking with Zone-Based Interactions in Constrained Dynamic Environments

 Most existing results aimed at flocking and formation control are based on the assumption that agents exchange their position and velocity information via a high-rate communication channel, typically represented by directed or undirected graphs~\cite{aat3536,10388234,10384683}.
-While this may be excessive for current multi-agent and multi-robot systems, obstacles and delays impact the communication quality~\cite{9635944}.
+Although this may be excessive for current multi-agent and multi-robot systems, obstacles and delays impact communication quality~\cite{9635944}.
 Furthermore, the limitations and unreliability of global positioning systems drive the need for alternative flocking approaches that do not depend on communication and instead utilize only the agents' onboard capabilities.
-On top of that, the original flocking behavioral rules designed for perception-based \textit{boids} can be more closely replicated.
+In addition, the original flocking behavioral rules designed for perception-based \textit{boids} can be replicated more closely.

 This paper introduces a novel flocking control approach based on local perception with zone-based interactions.
 Inspired by the Reynolds rules for realistic flocking behavior, each agent's perception range is partitioned into the zones of repulsion, conflict, attraction, and surveillance.
 By introducing the zone of conflict, where both repulsion and attraction coexist, fluid-like motion is enabled.
 The outer zone of surveillance is to detect and avoid alien agents.
-The interaction rules define each agent’s behavior, from interactions with nearby flockmates to avoidance of alien agents, obstacles, or boundaries, and adaption to the global flock speed.
-The interplay of repulsive and attractive forces created by these rules produces the collective motion characteristic of real-world flocking behavior.
+The interaction rules define the behavior of each agent, from interactions with nearby flockmates to avoidance of alien agents, obstacles, or boundaries, and adaptation to the global flock speed.
+The interplay of repulsive and attractive forces created by these rules produces the collective motion characteristic of flocking behavior in the real world.
 The desired flocking behavior for each agent is quantified within these zones with simple and perception-based expressions relying solely on bearing and distance measurements.
-The agent's control input is directly proportional to its deviations from the desired behaviors.
+The agent's control input is directly proportional to the quantified contribution vectors of the desired behaviors.
 This distributed control strategy allows MAS to achieve flexible and adaptive flocking behavior.